-The Latin Studies certificate curriculum will be highly useful for those interested in teaching Latin, for the simple reason that it provides a much deeper immersion in Latin language and literature than what has so far been usual for students seeking careers as Latin teachers, and will ensure that all who complete it acquire not merely reading skills, but also considerable active command of the language, a good knowledge of fundamental Latin texts, and a basic understanding of the entire scope of the Latin literary tradition spanning more than two millennia.
-The Latin Studies curriculum can be effectively combined with a course sequence in teaching methodologies, such as the Master's of Arts in Teaching World Languages (MATWL) program at the University of Kentucky.
+The Institute for Latin Studies will also be highly useful for those interested in teaching Latin, for the simple reason that it provides a much deeper immersion in Latin language and literature than what has so far been usual for students seeking careers as Latin teachers, and will ensure that all who complete the curriculum acquire not merely reading skills, but also considerable active command of the language, a good knowledge of fundamental Latin texts, and a basic understanding of the entire scope of the Latin literary tradition spanning more than two millennia.
+The Institute for Latin Studies curriculum can be effectively combined with a program in teaching methodologies, such as the Master's of Arts in Teaching World Languages (MATWL) program at the University of Kentucky.

-The curriculum in Latin Studies is composed of courses that give attention to Latin literature of all periods (including ancient, medieval, renaissance and modern), and not the ancient period alone (as typical of so many graduate programs in Latin language and literature).
-The UK Latin Studies curriculum focuses on Latin writings as the central literary tradition that molded the shape of western European culture (and its offshoots) for about two millennia, and the common link between many humanities disciplines.
-It highlights Latin as a multi-cultural and an interdisciplinary tradition.
+The Institute for Latin Studies curriculum is composed of courses that give attention to Latin literature of all periods (including ancient, medieval, renaissance and modern), and not the ancient period alone (as is typical of so many graduate programs in Latin language and literature).
+Students completing this curriculum will be immersed in original Latin literature from two millennia, including, of course, canonical works of Cicero, Virgil, Ovid, and others of the Augustan age, but also Latin masterpieces from other periods, works that contributed to the shape of western European culture (and its offshoots), and provide a common link between many humanities disciplines.
+This curriculum highlights Latin as a multicultural and an interdisciplinary tradition.

 The curriculum not only involves extensive reading in Latin, but also requires those taking part in it to develop, and to constantly practice fluency in writing and speaking in Latin.
 The curriculum is founded on the conviction that a person’s assiduous use of any language in many modes, including writing, listening and speaking (not merely reading and translating), will enhance that person’s comprehension of the language and appreciation of its nuances.
 The use of Active Latin is not merely a matter of pedagogy: it is a matter of forming and maintaining a close relationship with the Latin language.
 Helping our students to develop this relationship is our preoccupation in the Institute.